Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Applications

 \subsubsection{Question Answering}

-Question answering is an essential task for language generation.
-Zhang et al. \cite{zhang2022greaselm} integrate pre-trained language model and GNN for encoding to capture language contextual relations.
-In addition, visual question answering is also a hot research topic in recent years.
-Teney et al. \cite{Teney2017Graph} utilize graph structure to model scene objects and given problems instead of CNN or LSTM to take full advantage of the structural information.
-In the ‘fact-based’ research direction, Narasimhan et al. \cite{Narasimhan2018Out} model entity graphs with GCN to reason about answers.
+Question answering is a crucial task in natural language generation.
+Zhang et al. \cite{zhang2022greaselm} integrate PLMs and GNN for encoding to capture language contextual relations.
+Furthermore, the exploration of visual question answering has emerged as a prominent research focus in recent years.
+Teney et al. \cite{Teney2017Graph} develop a graph structure based deep neural network to model the scene objects and the question words, instead of using CNN or LSTM.
+In the domain of 'fact-based' question answering, Narasimhan et al. \cite{Narasimhan2018Out} undertake the modeling of entity graphs utilizing Graph Convolutional Networks (GCN).
+This methodology facilitates sophisticated reasoning about answers within fact-centric contexts.